LibreHealthIO/community-governance/GOVERNANCE.md

 ### Consensus Decision Making

-LibreHealth projects or teams are normally self-governing and driven by the people who volunteer for the job.
-When more formal decision making and coordination is required, decisions are taken with a "lazy consensus" approach: a few positive votes with no negative vote are enough to get going.
+LibreHealth projects or teams are self-governing and driven by the people who volunteer for the job.
+When more formal decision making and coordination is required, decisions are taken with a ["lazy consensus"](http://openoffice.apache.org/docs/governance/lazyConsensus.html) approach: a few positive votes with no negative vote is enough to get going.

+Sometimes a member of the community will believe a specific action is the correct one for the community but are not sure enough to proceed with the work under the lazy consensus model.
+In these circumstances they can state Lazy Consensus is in operation.

+What this means is that they make a proposal and state that they will start implementing it in **72 hours** unless someone objects.
+72 hours is chosen because it accounts for different timezones and non-apache commitments.
+If the 72 hours are touching a weekend/holidays it would be wise to extend the timeframe a bit.
+This will ensure that people can participate in the proposal even when they were offline over the weekend.

 Voting is done with numbers: